Postnatal Pilates Into Practice

-Our classes are open to 10 people per course to ensure you get lots of individual attention.
-Therefore, if you weren’t able to secure your space this half-term, please join our waiting list to be notified of any future availability.
+Our classes are open to 10 people per course to ensure that you get lots of individual attention.
+If you aren’t able to secure your space for this forthcoming half-term, please join our waiting list to be notified of future availability.

 - Can I join this Pilates class?
-You will need to be an existing client or have completed the Pelvic Floor and Core Course (either group or 1-2-1) before you can join this class.
-The only other exception is if you attended my Pilates for Mum (with babies) class whilst I was on maternity leave with Grace Lillywhite.
+It’s suitable for existing clients and those who have completed the Core Care & Pelvic Floor Repair Course (either group or 1-2-1).
+It follows on beautifully!
+If you attended my Pilates for Mum (with babies) class whilst I was on maternity leave with Grace Lillywhite, you’re also welcome.

 - How many spaces are there in the Pilates class?
-There will be 8 places in the class to ensure you get lots of individual attention.
+There are 8 places in the class to ensure you get lots of individual attention

 - How long is the Pilates course and when does it run ?
-The course is 5/6 weeks long and runs in term time only.
+The course is half-termly so usually runs in five to seven week blocks and runs in term-time only.

 - What do I wear to the Pilates class?
-Please bring some water and wear comfortable clothing including socks.
+Have some water handy and be sure to wear comfortable clothing, including socks